rrradio.org · privacy

 The following are stored locally and never sent to any server we control:

-On the web this lives in your browser's localStorage; on iOS in the app's local storage.
-Clearing your browser's site data (web) or deleting the app (iOS) wipes it instantly.
+On the web this lives in your browser's localStorage; on iOS in the app's local storage, with the iCloud Sync exception described above.
+Clearing your browser's site data (web) wipes the web copy.
+Deleting the iOS app wipes on-device data; synced iCloud data remains available for restore until you remove it from the app's iCloud Sync settings.

 Connections to broadcaster servers